How to Improve Your Website: 8 Tips for Better Design

 46% of potential customers will jump ship if your website design doesn’t look professional.
 Why?
-Because it’s a huge credibility marker.
+Because it’s a vast credibility marker.

-If your site looks slapdash, with design faux pas such as white text on a black background, or a site structure that’s dating back to 2003, people will assume that you are a scam, that you are no longer in business, or that you simply aren’t trustworthy.
+If your site looks slapdash, with design faux pas such as white text on a black background, or a site structure that dates back to 2003, people will assume that you are a scam, that you are no longer in business, or that you aren’t trustworthy.

-Sometimes, all it takes is a niggling feeling of distrust to lose a customer.
+Sometimes, all it takes is a niggling distrust to lose a customer.

-If you’re wondering how to improve your website, gain leads, and decrease the bounce rate, you need to start implementing web design tips.
+If you’re wondering how to improve your website, gain leads, and decrease the bounce rate, you must implement web design tips.

 Wondering how to design a website?
 It starts with keeping it simple.
 This governing principle will help you avoid design missteps, color palette disasters, and more.